RajavigneshM/RajavigneshM/README.md

 - 👋 Hi, I’m Rajavignesh
-- 👀 I’m interested in Android(Flutter, Java) App and 2D Game development
+- 👀 I’m interested in Android App(Flutter, Java) and 2D Game development
 - 👬 Looking to collaborate with any tech minds out there!
 - 💬 How to reach me?
 Just send a mail rajavigneshm786@gmail.com